jasonzissman/gamification-engine/readme.md

 More info coming

 # TODO!!!!
+* Can we support a broader character set for goals and events?
+Feels needlessly restrictive right now.
 * Add support for goal expiration!
 Should not process criteria/goals that are no longer applicable.
 * Put index on appropriate fields in Mongo, e.g. id
 * Cache calls to database